sashmaaan/sashmaaan.github.io/index.md

 title: About
 ---

-Born in 1988, grown up in Tuttlingen, studied Software-Engineering at the great Lake Constance, worked for more than four years as a Software Developer / IT-Consultant, always loved to travel the world and experience new things and sports, and now working as a self employed software developer, always interested to hear about new ideas and projects.
+Born in 1988, grown up in Tuttlingen, Germany.
+I studied Software-Engineering at the great Lake Constance, worked for more than six years as a Software Developer / IT-Consultant, always loved to travel the world and experience new things and sports, and now working as a self employed software developer, always interested to hear about new ideas and projects.

-I love to cook, dive, develop, drive, create, think, hike, read, climb, ...

-## Facts
+### Facts
-Worked with VB.net, VBA, C++, PHP, HTML, CSS, JavaScript, Microsoft SQL Server, PostgreSQL, MySQL, ...
-Expert in camos products
-7 years of experience in software architecture, design, development and test
-Language: german (native), english (fluent)
+My skill set is based on my last employments, that means i am most experienced in
+- writing VB.Net applications with DevExpress user interfaces
+- all the camos products (camos Configurator, camos Quotation, camos Develop, ...)
+- Microsoft SQL Server

+Other technologies i already used before:
+JavaScript, NodeJS, jQuery, HTML, CSS, XML/XPath, MongoDB, PostgreSQL, MySQL, C++, Qt Framework, Java, Access VBA

+Since i am traveling and working mostly remote, i am of course willing to learn new technologies, languages and frameworks, whatever the project needs.

 ### Contact me
 Email:  [kontakt@sascha-schmolz.de](mailto:kontakt@sascha-schmolz.de)